QUICK ANSWER

 Do broker associates earn more than sales associates?

-There is no guaranteed income difference.
+There is no promised income difference.
 Broker associates often earn more because the role typically attracts experienced full-time agents, not first-year licensees, and broker-level credentials can support higher commission splits and stronger client trust.
 But income depends on commission splits, transactions, market, and brokerage support, not on the broker associate title alone.

 Does a broker associate supervise sales associates?